typed-macro/typed-macro/README.md

 - yield node paths of import statements to collect macros from them, _note that macros must be collected before used, or you should wait for the next traversal because the runtime collects imported macros automatically before every traversal_
-- yield node paths to positively expand macros inside them
+- yield node paths to actively expand macros inside them
 - yield undefined to do nothing 😂

 e.g.